zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 The unleakable, not burned, should be alone like a rhino horn.

-“Eyes down and not wandering”: “How are eyes confused?
-Here, Bichu is a man who is unrestless in the eyes, “The one that should be seen is not seen, and the one that should be crossed shall be seen.”
+"Eyes down and not wandering": "How are eyes confused?
+Here, Bichu is a man who is unrestless in the eyes, "The one that should be seen is not seen, and the one that should be crossed shall be seen."
 From garden to garden, from garden to garden, village to village, from town to town, city to city, from country to country, from place to place, he is in order to see a long processions, irregular processions Ever, this is confusing eyes.